Primitive asymptotics in $\phi^4$ vector theory: QFT in zero dimensions

 The large-$N$ limit of this series is $1+\frac 5 6 U + \frac{7}{12}U^2 + \ldots$.
 Conversely, the generating series for primitive graphs starts with

 In this case, the large-$N$ limit of higher-order terms vanishes, and $\prim(U,0)=\frac 1 6 U $. \end{example}

 The replacement $\hbar \mapsto \frac U N$ leads to an extra factor $N^n$ in \cref{Z_hj_coefficient2}.
 The asymptotic growth coefficient $a=\frac 3 2$ of \cref{Z_hj_asymptotics_coefficients} then turns into $a=\frac 3 2 N$, which diverges in the limit $N\rightarrow \infty$.
-The asymptotic growth of series coefficients is $\propto a^{-n}\Gamma(n+c_s)$, hence, unbounded growth of $a$ indicates that the large-$N$ series does not diverge factorially.
+The asymptotic growth of series coefficients is $\propto a^{-n}\Gamma(n+c_s)$, hence, unbounded growth of $a$ suggests that the large-$N$ series does not diverge factorially\footnote{The growth coefficient $a$ refers to doing the the large-$L$ expansion first, before the large-$N$ expansion.
+In order to \emph{prove} convergence of the large-$N$ expansion at finite coupling, one would instead have to do the large-$N$ expansion first. }.
 Convergence of the large-$N$ expansion means that with growing $L$, the coefficient of highest order in $N$ in the polynomial $p_L(N)$ grows much slower than the sum of all terms (which is the evaluation of $p_L(N)$ at fixed $N$).
 This causes the sum to diverge factorially with growing $L$, while every finite order in the large-$N$ expansion is convergent.

 We can make this behaviour more explicit by considering the average order $\left \langle k \right \rangle _L$ of the polynomials $p_L(N)$, introduced in \cref{def:average_order}.
 Computing the $N$-derivative of the asymptotics of $p_L(N)$ from \cref{primitive_asymptotics}, we find the asymptotics of $\left \langle k \right \rangle _L$: